 Communication books and daily checklists are useful for sharing information with parents and tracking behavioural incidents, but they should not be included in the funding request package.

-For additional information, please refer to the case study on pages 17 to 21.
+For additional information, please refer to Case Study - Harley.

-For sample IPP templates for students requiring behaviour support, please visit: http://www.learnalberta.ca/content/ieptLibrary/lib05.html.
+For sample IPP/ISP templates for students requiring behaviour support, please visit: Inclusive Education Library Behaviour and Social Participation.

 Case Study - Harley